-Romance scams are among the top ten frauds affecting Canadians according to the Canadian Anti-Fraud Centre, costing Canadians more than $18.3 million in 2019.
+Romance scams are among the most common scams according to the Canadian Anti-Fraud Centre, costing Canadians more than $59 million in losses in 2022, compared to approximately $28 million in 2020.
 Here’s how to recognize the scam and stop it from happening to you:

 How does the scam work?